-Studland beach in Dorset, offers 3 miles of sandy beaches and dunes available for horse riders to enjoy.
-With clifftop rides overlooking the fabulous Dorset coast-line and rides around Old Harry Rocks it provides an amazing backdrop for any riding experience.
+Studland Beach in Dorset offers three miles of sandy beaches and dunes for horse riders to enjoy.
+Ride along the clifftop overlooking the fabulous Dorset coastline and explore the beach around Old Harry Rocks.

-The Holy Island of Lindisfarne allows horse riders to enjoy an expanse of white sandy beaches with the backdrop of Lindisfarne castle.
-As well as riding along the beach, there is the possibility of seeing many birds and seals off the island.
-The North Sea offers a refreshing dip in the water, even if it is rather cold!
+The Holy Island of Lindisfarne offers horse riders a vast expanse white sand, with a backdrop of Lindisfarne Castle.
+Whiles riding along the beach, look out for seabirds and seals off the island.
+End the day with a dip in the North Sea – even if it is rather cold!

 This hidden and completely unspoilt beach offers horse riders seclusion and beauty.
-The sea at Druidstone Haven is particularly clean and therefore is perfect for bareback swimming after a long ride.
+The sea at Druidstone Haven is particularly clean and is perfect for a swim after a long ride.
 A mile of sand is available when the tide is out.

 5. Kennack Sands, Cornwall

 With a history of shipwrecks, Kennack Sands is an intriguing and appealing beach for horse riders.
 Located at the top of the Lizard Peninsula, it is a lovely golden-sand beach, with excellent clean water for having a bathe in after your ride.